 What is Albuquerque Known For?
 Albuquerque is known for its annual International Balloon Fiesta, stunning views of the Sandia Mountains, Petroglyph National Monument, heritage blending Native American and Hispanic influences.
 It’s also famous for being the filming location of Breaking Bad and for its vibrant New Mexican cuisine, especially its red and green chilies.

-Where is Albuquerque?
+Where is Albuquerque Located?
+Map

 Travel Tile